stevenrobertson/sd-docs/report/color_and_log_scale.md

 [TODO Great, so you've got a solid background on tone mapping.
 You still need to add that extra umph, describing where we will go from here.]

 ##``flam3`` : Original Coloring and Log Scaling Implementation
 ### Log Scaling of the Chaos Game
+\label{flamecoloringimpsection}
 In the classical IFS membership in the system is binary however in the fractal flame algorithm one of the goals is to expose as much detail as possible.
 As mentioned before, every successive time a point gets plotted in binary representation information is lost about the densities of regions of the output flame.
 This is remedied with the concept of a *histogram* which plots the distribution of the points.

+[TODO wrong wrong wrong!]
  These histogram bins then need to be scaled to *gray scale*.  *Gray scale* is represented as a byte which has values ranging from 0 to 255.
 A mapping of densities ranging from ``[0, 1, 2, ..., DOUBLE_MAX]`` to ``[0, 1, 2, ..., 255]`` must be performed.
 If a linearly scaled mapping was applied it would suffer from the problems described in Section \ref{logdensitydisplay} hence the concept of log transformation is applied (Section \ref{logtransformation}).
 Flam3 implements log scaling of the histogram of point densities.

 [TODO Describe how it is done in Flam3.
 Please articulate on the concepts of] In flam3,